WellyG00/active-directory-homelab/README.md

 ## Step 7: Password Policy

-I configured password and account policies using Group Policy to enforce security requirements.
+I configured password and account lockout policies through Group Policy Management to enforce stronger security controls in the domain environment.

+The password policy was set as follows: password history of 5 remembered passwords, maximum password age of 32 days, minimum password age of 1 day, and a minimum password length of 8 characters.

+These settings help simulate real world business security practices by preventing password reuse, enforcing regular password changes, and requiring stronger credentials.

 ![Password Policy](screenshots/10-password-policy.png)